Radicchio: Culinary uses

 In Italian cuisine, it is usually eaten grilled with olive oil or mixed into dishes such as risotto.
 It can also be served with pasta or be used in strudel, as a poultry stuffing, or as an ingredient for a tapenade.

 As with all chicories, its roots, after roasting and grinding, can be used as a coffee substitute or coffee additive.

 Toxicity

 According to folklore, long-term use of chicory as a coffee substitute may damage human retinal tissue, dimming vision over time and other long-term effects.
 Modern scientific literature contains little evidence to support or refute this claim.
-Root chicory contains volatile oils similar to those found in plants in the related genus Tanacetum, which includes tansy, and is likewise effective in eliminating intestinal worms.
+Root chicory contains volatile oils similar to those found in plants in the related genus Tanacetum, which includes tansy.
 All parts of the plant contain these volatile oils, with most of the toxic components concentrated in the plant's root.

 Studies indicate that ingestion of chicory by farm animals results in a reduction of worm burdens, which has prompted its widespread use as a forage supplement.